 Here are 20 of the best email newsletter templates and examples from around the web to get you started.

 This newsletter from Designernews is eye-catching and attractive with its colorful theme.
 Straightforward and clean, the layout makes it easy to read—making it appealing even to busy professionals.
-The newsletter contains an equal amount of promoted content and community news to keep readers interested and engaged.
+One of the strategic email design tips this newsletter illustrates is how it contains a balance of promoted content and community news to keep readers interested and engaged.

 Yelp is already interesting because of its content, so a weekly email newsletter offering useful information to the appropriate audience will be well-received—provided the content is of their interest.
 For instance, recipients living in the Boston area can get recommendations for the best places to visit in their area for their different needs.